First time to register on this site?

 Wednesday, November 15, 2023 Using the Washington State Wetland Rating System (2014) in Western Washington - virtual with field site visit (on 11/17 in Thurston County)

-Wednesday, November 08, 2023 Using the Credit-Debit Method for Estimating Mitigation Needs (field day on 11/9 in Thurston County)
+Wednesday, November 08, 2023 Using the Credit-Debit Method for Estimating Mitigation Needs (in-person)

 Tuesday, November 07, 2023 Advanced Shoreline Permitting: No Net Loss and Mitigation - virtual